littlebits/stream-sift/README.md

 { input: { percent: { $eq: 20 } } } // false
 ```

-You should not have to use `$eq` directly because it is the default semantic:
+You should not have to use `$eq` directly because literal values provide the same function:
 ```js
 { input: { percent: 10 } // true
 { input: { percent: 20 } } // false